-If you would like more information about this process your local manager or the Customer Centre can provide you with a help sheet and details of any proposed work.
+If you would like more information about this process your location manager or the Customer Experience Hub can provide you with a help sheet and details of any proposed work.

 Peace of mind

 Buildings insurance

 We are responsible for insuring the buildings that make up your location for loss and damage from fire, flood, explosion, subsidence.